-Upon completion of the appropriate courses, the student may elect to take the Certified Information Systems Security Professional (CISSP) certification exam.
-Other certifications attainable upon completion of the program include the CompTIA Security+ certification.
-While every effort is made to assist the student in preparing for these professional exams, no guarantee is made that he/she will successfully pass them.
+Upon completion of the appropriate courses, the student may elect to take the A+, Network+, Security+ and/or Certified Forensics Computer Examiner (CFCE) certification exams.
+While every effort is made to assist the student in preparing for these exams, no guarantee is made that he or she will successfully pass them.

-The courses in the program are only available to students enrolled in the Network Security Program or by permission of the instructor.
-They are also subject to change in order to be responsive to the changing information technology demands of the workforce.
+The courses in the program are subject to change in order to be responsive to the changing information technology demands of the workforce.